Storidge/cio-user-docs/integrations/prometheus.md

     - targets: ['192.168.3.51:8282', '192.168.3.52:8282', '192.168.3.53:8282', '192.168.3.54:8282']

 ```
 Once this configuration is done, Prometheus can be initialized.

 2. Verify that Prometheus is collecting data about CIO:

 ![Prometheus Dashboard](https://i.imgur.com/r1C4GBI.png)

-3. To establish a proper monitoring solution, we recommend using Grafana with Prometheus.
+3. For monitoring, we recommend using Grafana with Prometheus.
 [Here is a link to our sample Grafana JSON dashboard.](https://grafana.com/grafana/dashboards/11213)

 ![Grafana Dashboard](https://i.imgur.com/94DZSg7.png)

 ## Exported Metrics

-The following cluster information is available for reference on each of the nodes.
-The ContainerIO API refreshes metrics once per ten seconds.
+The following cluster information is available on each node of the Storidge cluster.
+The metrics are updated every ten seconds.

 | Exported Cluster Data | Description |
 |---|---|